Our Services

 Helpful Resources

-Post-rhinoplasty swelling is very common and can make the nose look wider or uneven for weeks, with subtle refinement continuing for 6 to 18 months, especially at the tip.
-There are several factors to consider; see the complete guidance below.
+Post-rhinoplasty swelling is normal and can make the nose appear wider or uneven for weeks.
+Subtle refinement continues for 6 to 18 months, particularly at the tip.
+Several factors influence recovery, outlined in the full guidance below.

-Stay in touch with your surgeon, follow aftercare, and be patient before considering revision, which is usually assessed after 12 months.
-Seek prompt medical care if swelling suddenly worsens, pain is severe, redness or warmth spreads, fever or pus appears, or breathing becomes difficult; important details that can affect your next steps are outlined below.
+Stay in close contact with your surgeon, follow all aftercare instructions, and be patient before considering revision, which is typically evaluated after 12 months.
+Seek prompt medical care if swelling suddenly worsens, pain becomes severe, redness or warmth spreads, fever or pus develops, or breathing becomes difficult.

 If you're unhappy after rhinoplasty because your nose looks swollen, uneven, or larger than expected, you're not alone.
 Swelling is a normal — and sometimes prolonged — part of the healing process.
 However, there are situations where swelling may signal a complication that needs medical attention.